encloud-tech/encloud/README.md

 Encloud is a toolkit for making sensitive data useful for Web3.
 The Encloud CLI enables clients to easily on-board sensitive data to the Filecoin network.

-Encloud CLI is a lightweight utility that allows clients to
+Encloud Encryption and Storage CLI is a lightweight utility that allows clients to

 - Generate their RSA encryption keys
 - Manage file and encryption metadata in a local or remote KV store